 The Old Testament verse like Matthew 5:4 is Psalm 30:5.

 Weeping may last through the night, but joy comes with the morning.~Psalm 30:5 NLT

 I can also see a bit of play on words in this verse.
 Joy comes with or in the mourning.

 You see, repentance is a gift.
 True repentance starts with understanding our position as beggars (poor in spirit) in total dependence on God’s grace and mercy.

 If you have experienced a burden of sin lifted by God’s forgiveness, then you know the joy that comes next and the amazing gift you have been given.

 It’s true weeping may last for the night, but joy comes in the morning.

 Have you experienced JOY after repenting?

-Dear Heavenly Father, Thank you so much for your gift of salvation.
-Help us to understand the gift of repentance you gave us–that it is truly a gift.
-Thank you for the promise of comfort.
-You are a good and Holy Father.
-Thank you for all your blessings.
-In Jesus’ Name, Amen.
+Heavenly Father, thank You for Your gift of salvation.
+Help me to understand the gift of repentance You gave–that it is truly a gift.
+Thank You for the promise of comfort.
+You are a good and holy Father.
+Thank You for all Your blessings.
+In Jesus’ name, amen.